Mrs Geni in December

 Maybe that is the reason Mrs Geni is still happy to do the makeup for the soon-to-be brides who are to become second or third wives.
 “Let people experience joy once in their lives.”
 For Mrs Geni marriage is joy, happiness.
 “If someone does not even experience joy when they marry they aren’t going to find any other joy.”

 According to Mrs Geni no marriage really fails because marriage itself is not a success.
 “All you need is a little courage and a lot of foolishness.
 That is what is needed for a marriage.
-In order to divorce on the other hand you need to have a lot of courage and a small amount of foolishness.”
+In order to divorce on the other hand, you need to have a lot of courage and a small amount of foolishness.”

-Has Mrs Geni ever thought about divorcing Mr. Geni?
+Has Mrs Geni ever thought about divorcing Mr Geni?

 “I’ve never thought about getting divorced.
 Have I thought about killing him?
 Often.”

 Even though she says that humanity’s most restricting and frightening discovery is marriage, Mrs Geni continues to prepare people’s makeup, still uses the infusing of cigarette smoke.
-For someone able to make time for herself – even though it is still tied to December – Mrs Geni is able to do the makeup for people, bodies, bridal statues and trees, as well as buffaloes.
+For someone who’s able to make time for herself – even though it is still tied to December – Mrs Geni is able to do the makeup for people, bodies, bridal statues and trees, as well as buffaloes.
 Mrs Geni also chants the bridal mantra, breathes the three breaths onto the crown of the bride’s head, with the same seriousness she uses to fast before making someone up.
 “Let the buffaloes experience happiness, just as we have believed all this time that marriage is happiness.”